wmarshall/lipsync/README.md

 It requires a connection to a relational database and a socket object passed in from the developer.
 LipSync is designed to be as simple as possible, abstracting the developer from all of the heavy lifting of syncing.

+### What LipSync Will Do

+* Sync two idendical tables (each column on the client is matched by a column on the server and vice versa)
+* Store persisten metadata in the table, identifying each row with a UUID, typically in the column __lipsync_uuid
+* Close your socket after using

+### What LipSync Will Not Do

+* Synchronize changes in the schema
+* Synchronize constraints or resolve integrity errors related to imbalanced constraints on the client or server side
+* Leave your data in an inconsistent state

 The Name
 ---------------